Filip-Dymczyk/Control_methods/README.md

 - Vectors and matrices algebra operations.
 - Recursive linear regression.
 - PID tuning using RLS.
+- Testing managed via Googletest.

 ### Features to be added:
-- Testing managed using framework.
 - Other control methods.
 - State space model represantation.
 - GUI for easier usage of the app.